GowriprasadMysore/TablaGharanaRecog/README.md

 6. segment_test_h5.py : Split the 10 sec raw samples to 5sec and 3 sec raw samples

 # Dataset
 Dataset information will be shared on request.
-The authours do no have the right to share a few of the audio recordings as they are from online sources.
-The details related to the link of the audio source adn the times stamps are given.
+The authors do not have the right to share a few of the audio recordings as they are from online sources.
+The details related to the link of the audio source and the time stamps are given.
+The dataset details can be accessed from [Gharana Recognition Dataset]([https://example.com](https://sites.google.com/view/gowriprasad-phd-thesis-iitm/datasets/gharana-dataset))

 # Reference
 Please cite the following paper when this code is used for research